Hodge level for weighted complete intersections: Introduction

-\item[(ii)] Suppose that $X$ is not a complete intersection of quadrics in a projective space.
-Then~\mbox{$\hh(X)\ge\frac{n-4}{3}$}.
-In particular, for every number $h$ the dimension of smooth well formed Fano weighted complete intersections $Y$ such that $Y$ is not an intersection with a linear cone, not a complete intersections of quadrics in a projective space, and $\hh(Y)<h$, is bounded. \end{itemize} \end{corollary}
+\begin{corollary} For every number $h$ the dimension of smooth well formed Fano weighted complete intersections~$Y$ such that~$Y$ is not an intersection with a linear cone, not a complete intersections of quadrics in a projective space, and~\mbox{$\hh(Y)<h$}, is bounded. \end{corollary}

-\begin{remark} Our results are motivated by applications to derived categories of smooth varieties.
-However, if we allow singularities, then the cohomological dimension of the derived category of a variety becomes infinite, and it's hard to study its semiorthogonal components of K3 type.
-However if a complete intersection $X$ is quasi-smooth (see Definition~\ref{definition: quasi-smoothness}), then one can consider its \emph{equivariant} derived category (or, the same, the derived category of a smooth stack $\mathcal X$ with support at $X$).
-Another approach is to consider \emph{the derived category of perfect sheaves} $\Dbcoh(\mbox{Perf-}X)$.
-Anyway, cohomology groups of quasi-smooth complete intersections admit pure Hodge structures (see~\cite[\S11]{BC94}), so one can ask which of them are of curve, K3 or $m$-Calabi--Yau type.
-Moreover, the approach to check this used in the paper can be applied for this in the similar way.
+\begin{remark} Our results are motivated by applications to the derived categories of coherent sheaves on smooth varieties.
+However, if we allow singularities, then the cohomological dimension of the derived category of coherent sheaves on a variety becomes infinite, and it's hard to study its semiorthogonal components of K3 type.
+On the other hand, if a weighted complete intersection $X$ is quasi-smooth (see Definition~\ref{definition: quasi-smoothness}), then one can consider the derived category of a smooth stack $\mathcal X$ with support at $X$.
+Another approach is to consider the subcategory $Perf(X)\subset \Dbcoh(X)$ of perfect complexes.
+Anyway, cohomology groups of quasi-smooth complete intersections admit pure Hodge structures (see~\mbox{\cite[\S11]{BC94}}), so one can ask which of them are of curve, K3, or $m$-Calabi--Yau type.
+Moreover, the approach to check this used in our paper can be applied to quasi-smooth weighted complete intersections.

 However it turns out that the quasi-smoothness restriction is too weak to get a reasonable classification.
 It is easy to see that any (well formed) weighted projective space is a quasi-smooth $\QQ$-homologically minimal variety (which can be considered as a weighted complete intersection of codimension $0$ in itself).
 Furthermore, calculations of V.\,Alexeev show that there are $124$ families of quasi-smooth well formed Fano hypersurfaces of K3 type in five-dimensional weighted projective spaces with weights up to~$50$; there are $122$ families of quasi-smooth well formed Fano hypersurfaces of K3 type in seven-dimensional weighted projective spaces with weights up to $30$; there are $105$ families of quasi-smooth well formed Fano hypersurfaces of K3 type in nine-dimensional weighted projective spaces with weights up to $20$, etc.